datanav/docs/technical/powerofficego-unieconomy.rst

    * - internationalIdNumber (Dependant on having wd:Q11994066 in poweroffice-customer:InternationalIdType)
      - OrgNumber
      - "string"
-   * - vatNumber (Dependant on having wd:Q11994066 in streetAddresses.countryCode)
+   * - vatNumber (Dependant on having wd:Q11994066 in mailAddress.countryCodeDependant on having wd:Q11994066 in streetAddresses.countryCode)
      - OrgNumber
      - "string"
    * - websiteUrl